Pacific Wrecks

 PACIFIC OCEAN AREA (POA, 7th Air Force): VII Air Force Base Cmmand (AFBC) is activated.

-SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): In the NEI, A-24s, with P-40 escort, and B-17s operating out of Malang, Madioen, and Jogjakarta, attack vessels landing troops on southern Bali; the attacks, carried out during the aftenoon and until the morning of February 20, 1942, cause considerable damage to vessels but fail to halt the landings; P-40's shoot down or turn back seversl bombers sweeping west over Java.
+SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): A-24s, with P-40 escort, and B-17s operating out of Malang, Madioen, and Jogjakarta, attack vessels landing troops on southern Bali; the attacks, carried out during the aftenoon and until the morning of February 20, 1942, cause considerable damage to vessels but fail to halt the landings; P-40's shoot down or turn back seversl bombers sweeping west over Java.
 Destroyed by a Japanese air raid at Bandoeng Airfield was B-17E 41-2493, B-17E 41-2503, B-17E 41-2466 and LB-30 Liberator.

 Canada: In British Columbia a 100 mile security zone is declared and all men of Japanese ancestry between the ages of 18-45 are ordered to vacate.
 A total of 23,000 Canadian-Japanese men, women and children will be sent to labor camps in the interior of the province.